solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/fast_anim.md

 	* [Example of Fast Unpack into Shoot](https://youtu.be/wJOCZtttzDk?t=32)

 ### Console Fast Sniper Briefcase Unpack
-* You can more or less follow the same inputs as explained above, however on console it is also necessary to use [fast animation trick](https://hitruns-wiki.vercel.app/docs/fast_anim#console-fast-interact) for the "Unpack" step.
+* You can more or less follow the same inputs as explained above, however on console it is also necessary to use [fast briefcase retrieve trick](fast_anim#console-fast-interact) for the "Unpack" step.
 * [Example 1](https://youtu.be/5pochP7Ynek?t=36)
 * [Example 2](https://youtu.be/ijf7khHNFEE?t=372)